Hospitality and Culinary

 How will this course be assessed?

-This course offers 19 Level 3 credits.
+This course offers up to 19 Level 3 credits.
 To successfully complete the course you must pass all standards.
 Teaching, formative assessment, and summative theory assessment will be conducted within the school environment, by the teacher-in charge.
 The summative baking practical assessment will be conducted at M.I.T under the direction of M.I.T lecturers.

 Will there be any FAO?
 (Further Assessment Opportunities)